-If you thought that creating a WordPress website is completely free, this article will undoubtedly make you change your mind.
-You’ll see that creating a website on WordPress platform isn’t free and that there are hidden costs you need to anticipate.
+If you think that creating a WordPress website is completely free, this article will undoubtedly make you change your mind.
+You’ll see that creating a website on the WordPress platform isn’t free and that there are hidden costs you need to anticipate.

 A site may indeed be free at first, but if you’re expecting any profit from your efforts, whether it’s ad revenue, affiliate sales, or an online store, the truth is – you’ll get as much as you invest.
 Two types of costs are to be considered.